 \section{Abstract}

-\textbf{For many decades, the magnetic field induced changes in the conductivity of metals were the subject of intense interest not only for their own sake, but also as a valuable tool for determining their Fermi surface geometry \cite{pippard, pippard2}.
-Here, we report a hitherto unobserved magnetoresistive effect in ultra-clean layered metals.
-We detect a negative longitudinal magnetoresistance that is capable of overcoming their very pronounced orbital magnetoresistance.
-We show that this effect is correlated with the inter-layer coupling, and disappears for fields applied along the so-called Yamaji angles where the inter-layer coupling vanishes.
-Therefore, this effect seems to be intrinsically associated with the existence of Fermi points in the field-induced, quasi-one-dimensional electronic dispersion.
-We suggest that this effect results from the axial anomaly among Fermi points.
-In its original formulation the anomaly leads to the violation of separate number conservation laws for left- and right-handed chiral, or Weyl-fermions.
-For a certain class of gapless semiconductors, it was predicted to induce a large suppression of the electrical resistivity, as observed here.
-The observation of this effect in PdCoO$_2$, PtCoO$_2$ and Sr$_2$RuO$_4$ suggests that it would be generic to clean metals (or semi-metals) near the quantum limit.}
+\textbf{The magnetic ﬁeld-induced changes in the conductivity of metals are the subject of intense interest, both for revealing new phenomena and as a valuable tool for determining their Fermi surface.
+Here, we report a hitherto unobserved magnetoresistive effect in ultra-clean layered metals, namely a negative longitudinal magnetoresistance that is capable of overcoming their very pronounced orbital one.
+This effect is correlated with the inter-layer coupling disappearing for fields applied along the so-called Yamaji angles where the inter-layer coupling vanishes.
+Therefore, it is intrinsically associated with the Fermi points in the field-induced quasi-one-dimensional electronic dispersion, implying that it results from the axial anomaly among these Fermi points.
+In its original formulation, the anomaly is predicted to violate separate number conservation laws for left- and right-handed chiral- (e.g. Weyl) fermions.
+Its observation in PdCoO$_2$, PtCoO$_2$ and Sr$_2$RuO$_4$ suggests that the anomaly affects the transport of clean conductors, particularly near the quantum limit.}